7TH EDITION

 Not Exactly.

-in net profit
+in net income

 in revenue

-Why Are Companies Profiting?
+How Are Companies Still Profiting?

 Long Supply Chains